Kelly Richmond

 2. HOW DO I BEGIN THE PROCESS OF BUYING A HOME?

 Start by thinking about your situation.
 Are you ready to buy a home?
 How much can you afford in a monthly mortgage payment (see Question 4 for help)?
 How much space do you need?
 What areas of town do you like?
 After you answer these questions, make a "To Do" list and start doing casual research.
-Talk to friends and family, drive through neighborhoods, and look in the "Homes" section of the newspaper.
-Search the MLS using this website.
+Talk to friends and family, drive through neighborhoods, if possible.
+You can browse online and when you have questions or want more info about a property or a neighborhood, your Realtor can help.

 3. HOW DOES PURCHASING A HOME COMPARE WITH RENTING?